archivesspace/archivesspace/public-new/README.md

 You can make the `public:devserver` ant task point to this application by doing `export ASPACE_PUBLIC_DEV=true`.

+To get the development server running using the standard development build tools, do this:

+* Open two terminal windows
+* In each window:

+     `cd archivesspace`
+     `export ASPACE_PUBLIC_DEV=true`

+* In window 1:
+     `./build/run boostrap`
+     `./build/run backend:devserver`

+* In window 2:
+     `./build/run public:devserver`

+Point your browser to `http://localhost:3001`

 # Development Notes

 See the `README_BOWER.md` file in the `frontend` for guidelines on managing frontend assets.